-- The buildings and activities of Cambridge University Press and Assessment (CUPA).
-CUPA report separately3 on their carbon and broader sustainability impact. - The University's commercial estate or rural estate; although buildings that form part of the Eddington4 development that provide an academic-related function (such as the Post-Doc Centre) are included in our reported KPIs.
+- The University's commercial estate or rural estate; although buildings that form part of the Eddington4 development that provide an academic-related function (such as the Post-Doc Centre) are included in our reported KPIs.

 The University owns a number of subsidiary organisations; where these are UK based and within the University's operational control, they are included in our reported KPIs unless they are occupied by Cambridge University Press and Assessment.
 Subsidiaries over which the University does not have operational control are excluded from our metrics.
-Some of the University's subsidiaries are located overseas and we will undertake further work to confirm whether the University has operational control over these.
+Some of the University's subsidiaries are located overseas and are excluded from our reporting.
+We intend to undertake further work to confirm whether these are material emissions sources and should be included in our reporting in future.
 Based at Eddington are 3 subsidiaries (Portal Estate Management, Core Sustainable Heat Management Limited, Lodge Property Services Ltd) which, in terms of operations and administration, are in scope and included in reporting as they are embedded within buildings over which the University has operational control.
 Whilst Core Sustainable Heat Management Limited is within scope of our reporting, the Eddington Energy Centre itself is not.
 This is because the Energy Centre's core purpose is delivery of heat to residential customers at Eddington, who are private residents.
-Heat that is generated by the Energy Centre and supplied to buildings over which the University has operational control is included in our reporting.
+Heat that is generated by the Energy Centre and supplied to buildings over which the University has operational control customers at Eddington, who are private residents.